Reichenbach, Upper Palatinate: Second World War

-As Nittenau was bombed, there were serious casualties among the people as well as Reichenbacher citizens.
-Because of the air attacks the windows had to be darkened from the inside.
-This was mandatory and strictly controlled.
-Foreign laborers from the occupied territories were occupied by the German Reich, and there were also farms used in Reichenbach.
-It was mainly in Poland and France.

-1942 had paid customs bell again, only the smallest bell in the tower remained.
+When Nittenau was bombed, Reichenbach citizens were also among those seriously injured and killed.
+Because of the air raids, all windows had to be darkened from the inside.
+This was mandatory and its enactment was strictly controlled.
+Forced labourers from occupied areas of the German Reich, mainly France and Poland, were also used in Reichenbach, mostly in agricultural operations.
+In 1942, bell tolls had to be paid again, and only the smallest bell remained in the clock tower.